 When you smile, and too much of your gum tissue shows on the top teeth, this is referred to as a gummy smile.
+A gummy smile is one of the dental problems Izadi Orthodontics treats in Timonium MD.
 This condition often leaves patients very self-conscious about their smiles.
 What a lot of people do not realize is a gummy smile can actually be fixed.
 Even though it is based on perception, when the exposed gum tissue measures around 3 millimeters or more, this may be considered an excess amount of visible gum tissue.

 Timonium orthodontist Dr. Mohammad Izadi offers comprehensive treatment plans designed to improve the contour and aesthetics of the gums.
 Using innovative dental technology, Izadi Orthodontics helps patients to restore the appearance and health of their gums without the need for oral surgery or other invasive treatments.